GeauxWeisbeck4/logseq-graph-instance-tpad/pages/Bubble Sort.md

 	  print(bubble_sort([2, 4, 7, 9, 1, 3, 5]))
 	  ```
 	-
--
+- ## What type of use case is bubble sort useful for #card
+  collapsed:: true
-- In summary, Bubble Sort's unique iterative process and the concept of "bubbling up" make it a reliable and efficient algorithm for sorting elements in ascending order.
+	- Bubble Sort's unique iterative process and the concept of "bubbling up" make it a reliable and efficient algorithm for sorting elements in ascending order.